AnthonyKrueger/MVC_Demo-Tech_Blog/README.md

   Posts and comments can only be created when logged in to a valid account.
 To interact with the database behind the scenes, a CRUD client like Insomnia can be created to interact with API routes and delete/update content.

+  ## Deployed Application

+  A link to a live, deployed instance of this application can be found [HERE](https://mighty-springs-17704.herokuapp.com/)

   ## Questions